lux9903/COMP30022-Microhard/README.md

 2. Open the terminal window, from the root folder
 ```
 > npm install
+> cd client
+> npm install
 ```
-Copy contents of .env.example and put it in a file called .env
+3, Copy contents of .env.example and put it in a file called .env 4, Open another terminal window

 ```
 > npm run dev